 View these documents to determine instructions for potential COVID-19 exposure in regards to your work site practices:

-Work Permits process while school buildings are closed
+Work Permits process

 - After receiving an offer of employment, students must Complete Work Permit Application Form (CDE Form B1-1).